s4safeld/RealCityGen/README.md

 # RealCityGen

-This Project was for an University Project.
+This Project was made for an University Project.
 A [Video](https://drive.google.com/file/d/1RaybepdfP0eSiYIlqkqS8SMPMzD0wfhH/view?usp=sharing) of it in action

 # Intro